 Nutrition is the thing that keeps us alive!
 We tend to look past the fact that food is the fuel for our bodies.
 When we struggle with weight loss the underlying factor that we never want to look at is, what are we putting into our bodies?
 Poor nutrition choices can greatly affect our day to day lives.
 A poor diet provides less nutrients and is more calorically dense making weight gain more likely.
 That’s why making the right choices on what we eat makes a difference in overall well-being.

+Water is so so so important for our bodies to function properly everyday.
+It keeps us hydrated, boots our metabolism, flushes harmful bacteria in our bodies and so much more.
 Our bodies are made up of about 60% water.
-Hydration is key and small changes can be impactful.
 When we’re dehydrated we can have headaches, fatigue, muscle and joint pain, and impaired cognitive function.
 In order to avoid becoming dehydrated, we have to know how much water or calorie-free fluid to consume.
 To calculate this, take your body weight and divide it by two; that will equal the number in ounces of water/calorie-free fluid.
 For example, a 200lb man would need 100 ounces of water to stay at optimal hydration.
+Water and staying hydrated also helps with workouts.
+Your body needs to sweat to cool itself down while burning calories or getting rid of an infection.
+Without it, your body can overheat.
+If you plan on working out, it’s important to drink water hours before, not just before hitting the gym, or during your workout because your body will want to expel the water rather than absorb it.
+It’s best to drink about 8 cups of water a day.
+Some people carry bottles that keep track of the amount.
+You’ll soon find that the more you drink, the more your body will crave water to keep you hydrated.
 The best fluid sources are water, coffee or tea (little to no sugar or cream!), or water plus a flavoring agent (crystal light).

 Let’s put all of this into practice.
 We’re starting with making our eating more routine and consistent, being sure we have key nutrients (protein, carbs, fats), have the right food selection of those nutrients, following that with the right portion sizes (think palm, fist, thumb!), and finishing it with proper hydration.
 If we can put that on repeat every day then we are ensuring optimal nutrition and optimal well-being.
 Read a previous Training News entry to get into the more detailed aspects of nutrition!